Zavala County, Texas: Winter Garden

-Zavala, Dimmitt, Frio, and LaSalle Counties are considered the Winter Garden region of Texas.
+Zavala, Dimmit, Frio, and LaSalle Counties are considered the Winter Garden region of Texas.
 Irrigation and mild winter climate have made the area ideal for year-round vegetable farming.
 During the winter of 1917–18, spinach was introduced to Zavala.
 The first annual Spinach Festival was introduced in 1936, halted during World War II, but resumed in 1982.
 Cartoonist E. C. Segar, who created the spinach-eating Popeye, received a letter of appreciation from the Winter Garden Chamber of Commerce, thanking him for his support of spinach in the American diet.
 Segar's written response appeared in two newspapers exhorting children everywhere to enjoy Segar's favorite vegetable.
 He later approved a 1937 statue of Popeye to be erected in Crystal City, dedicated "To All The Children of the World".
 Bermuda onions became a major crop.
 Spinach, sorghum, and cotton were the three biggest crops.
 The principal crops grown in Zavala County in 1989 were spinach, cotton, pecans, corn, and onions.

 Internment Camp

 The Crystal City, Texas Family Internment Camp began as a migrant labor camp in the 1930s.

-By the time it closed, it had held German and Japanese combatants and their families, Latin Americans, and at least one Italian Latin American family, as well as German- and Japanese-American families.
+By the time it closed, it had held German and Japanese combatants and their families, Latin Americans, and at least one Italian Latin American family, as well as German and Japanese American families.
 The 100 acre were used for housing and security measures.
 An additional 190 acre were for farming and personnel residences.
-The first internees, of German ethnicity, arrived on December 12, 1942, and were expected to work on construction, being paid 10 cents an hour.
+The first internees of German ethnicity, arrived on December 12, 1942, and were expected to work on construction, being paid 10 cents an hour.
 A 70-bed hospital was built in 1943, as was a school for children of the internees.
 Internees ran nursery schools and kindergartens.
 From its inception through June 30, 1945, the Crystal City camp held 4,751 internees and had 153 births.
 The camp closed in 1948.

-Hispanic Americans
+Latino Americans

 The Mexican Revolution that began in 1910 resulted in thousands of laborers flowing across the border to cultivate vegetable crops.
 By 1917 and 1918, Pancho Villa was sending banditos across the Rio Grande.
 Crystal City organized home guards for protection against Villa's associates.

-By 1930, Crystal City was overwhelmingly composed of Hispanic Americans.
+By 1930, Crystal City was overwhelmingly composed of Latino Americans.
 That year, Zavala County had the highest percentage of laborers (1,430 per 100 farms) and the lowest percentage of tenants (33 per 100 farms) of all counties in South Texas.
-Owner-operators were primarily Anglo, whereas sharecroppers and farm laborers were Hispanic.
-By the late 1950s, a majority of those graduating from high school in the county were Hispanic American.
+Owner-operators were primarily non-Hispanic white, whereas sharecroppers and farm laborers were Latino.
+By the late 1950s, a majority of those graduating from high school in the county were Latino American.
 In 1990, 89.4% of the county population of 12,162 was Hispanic.